Reina234/polymer_md_automation/README.md

 Overall workflow handling is done via the simulation manager, it uses CSV data for solvents information and a list for the monomer smiles (generates all combinations of 1, 2, 3 monomer type composition).
 This is called in main.py.
 Caching, error logging, output formatting is all handled by `SimulationManager`.
 Cache, logs, and temp folders will be automatically generated.

 `parametiser_workflow.py` and `directory_parser` hold defunct methods that does the whole parameterisation workflow.
 This was part of initial separation attempts of the parameterisation workflow vs MD/GROMACS workflow for HPC uploading purposes.
+Example outputs, progress, and error CSVs are given in the samples folder.

 All path imports assume the repo folder is top-level.